 SECTION 1.
-The City Glendale intends to maximize the use of clean, and renewable energy to serve Glendale's energy needs.
+The City Glendale intends to maximize the use of clean, renewable energy to serve Glendale's energy needs.

 SECTION 2.
-It is the policy of the City of Glendale that future investments in equipment and infrastructure to produce electricity to serve the needs of the City and utility customers will to the maximum extent possible be in clean,eligible renewable, non-energy resources and zero carbon-emitting resources.
+It is the policy of the City of Glendale that future investments in equipment and infrastructure to produce electricity to serve the needs of the City and utility customers will to the maximum extent possible be in clean, renewable, non-carbon-emitting resources.